At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

 - Allow up to 15 minutes from the install and then download the Installs report.

-- Check the install records from the partner exist and include parameters such as the media source, campaign name, touch time and type, device ID (IDFA or Advertising ID), agency name (called "Partner" in the report) etc.
+- Check the install records from the partner exist and include parameters such as the media source, campaign name, touch time and type, device ID (IDFA or Advertising ID), agency name (called "Partner" in the report), and so on.